umasuo/code_analyzer/README.md

 Add a folder named`code_analyzer_test_local` to your project root, it should contain two files:`code_analyzer.gradle`,`code_test_coverage.gradleadle` that are created from the following contents:

 ### 2.1 `code_analyzer.gradle`
+This file applies `checkstyle`, `pmd`, and `findbug` to a project and let you define excluded files/folders etc.

 ```groovy

 apply plugin: 'checkstyle'